-Despite all the medicating (or, I’d say, at least in part because of all the medicating), the health of the average American is critically low.
-I haven’t checked the statistics, but my observational experience over the past month suggests that better than 70% of people in this country are overweight and half those are excessively overweight.
+Despite all the medicating in the States (or, I’d say, at least in part because of all the medicating), the health of the average American is critically low.
+I haven’t checked the statistics, but my observational experience suggests that better than 70% of people in this country are overweight and half those are excessively overweight.

 They go to their doctors with complaints related to being overweight.
 Rather than counseling the patient on lifestyle choices, the doctor, to make the point again, writes out a prescription.

-I don’t want to get into a debate about why people get fat (there, I used the word).
+I don’t want to get into a debate about why people get fat (there, I used the word… not very “woke” of me).
 However, I believe that, in most cases, it’s because they eat too much and exercise too little.

 The poor eating habits of the average American are understandable.
-Kathleen and I have found that you have to work hard here to eat healthy.
-We’ve estimated (after walking up and down the aisles for weeks) that more than two-thirds of the grocery store where we’ve been shopping is given over to non-food items.
-For every aisle offering fresh fruit and vegetables, meat and bread, there are at least two selling candy, chips, cakes, doughnuts, soda, and a lot of non-food that we’ve never seen before.
+You have to work hard here to eat healthy.
+I estimate that more than two-thirds of the grocery store where I’ve been shopping is given over to nonfood items.
+For every aisle offering fresh fruit and vegetables, meat and bread, there are at least two selling candy, chips, cakes, doughnuts, soda, and a lot of nonfood that I’ve never seen before.

-We have taken to reading the nutritional labels on each item we’re considering buying.
+I’ve taken to reading the nutritional labels on each item I’m considering buying.
 Every processed product has sugar listed among the top five ingredients.
 It’s no wonder more than 10% of the population of this country suffers from diabetes… and another 35% is considered pre-diabetic.

 Enough about food.